ElBe-Development/simply-bot-docs/README.md

 # simply-bot-docs
 Documentation and more for Simply Bot.
+Issues are found here.